System Behaviour Description Language

 rocket_steering is aspect { description is "Steering Sub-System"; parent is rocket_system; related is rocket_booster^controls }

 Above, the relation to the rocket_booster sub-system is stereotyped to show that the rocket_steering sub-system controls the rocket_booster (^controls).
+Useful stereotypes for relations between aspects include ‘inherit’ and ‘compose’, which will also be rendered canonically in a compiled aspect diagram.

 An element definition itself can also be stereotyped.
 Consider the definition of a new aspect, particular to software: